sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 ```

 ::: warning
-Don't use this strategy if you intend to use auto redirect response, please use the auto json response type.
+Don't use the "header" strategy if you intend to use auto redirect response, please use the auto json response type.
 Take a look at "[Auto redirect responses](#auto-redirect-responses)" section for more details.
 :::

 ## Accessing a user session